 In this episode, we talk with author Jim Sterne about artificial intelligence in marketing.
 Jim wrote the book on the topic and shares his thoughts.
-Listen now.

 Christoph Trappe: Hello, everyone.
 It’s Christoph Trappe, chief content officer at Stamats.
 Thanks for joining us for another episode of our Stamats Insights podcasts.
 And today, I’m joined by Jim Sterne.
 He is the founder of the Marketing Analytics Summit and director of Digital Analytics Association.
 Jim, thank you for joining us today.